Eating, Diet, & Nutrition for Gallstones

 - Avoid unhealthy fats, like those often found in desserts and fried foods.

 Talk with your health care professional before you make any changes to your eating plan.
 Losing weight too quickly may cause health problems.
-Very low-calorie diets and weight-loss surgery can lead to rapid weight loss and raise your risk of gallstones.
+Very low-calorie diets and weight-loss surgery, also called metabolic and bariatric surgery, can lead to rapid weight loss and raise your risk of gallstones.
 Learn more about weight-loss, dieting, and gallstones.